MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/table-control.md

     return cellElement;
   }
   /**
    * Called when any value in the property bag has changed.
-This includes field values, data-sets, global values such as container height and width, offline status, control metadata values such as label, visible, etc.
+This includes column values, data-sets, global values such as container height and width, offline status, control metadata values such as label, visible, etc.
    * @param context The entire property bag available to control via Context Object; It contains values as set up by the customizer mapped to names defined in the manifest, as well as utility functions
    */
   public updateView(context: ComponentFramework.Context<IInputs>): void {